There’s nothing more vexing than experiencing stuttering in games.

 VSync

 Sometimes, when the refresh cycle of the display is not in sync with the rendering cycle, an effect known as screen ripping occurs.
-This happens when the display attempts to show the GPU’s output while the card is in the process of altering frames.
+This happens when the monitor attempts to show the GPU’s output while the card is in the process of altering frames.

 Anti-Aliasing

-Still, FXAA is desirable to nothing.
+Still, FXAA is better to nothing.

 DLSS And FSR